 When it comes to the frequency, length and flow of your monthly visitor, a general rule of thumb is that normal periods are defined as what’s normal for you.
-But being knowledgeable about your menstrual cycle can help you identify when normal goes awry.
+But being knowledgeable about your menstrual cycle can help you identify when things go awry.

-You get your period when your uterus sheds its lining.
-Part of your menstrual flow is blood and part of it is that lining called endometrium.
+You get your period when your uterus sheds its lining – also known as its endometrium.
+Part of your menstrual flow is blood and part of it is endometrium.
 Most women get their period about 12 to 16 days after ovulation.

-The menstrual cycle is 28 days on average, and a normal period lasts anywhere from two to seven days with three to five days being average.
+The average menstrual cycle is 28 days.
+A “normal” period can last anywhere from two to seven days but is usually only three to five days.

-Some lifestyle and medical factors can affect the number of days you have your period.
+Factors like biology, stress, and travel can affect when your period comes and the number of days it lasts.
 They can also have an impact on the amount of bleeding and severity of cramps that you experience.

 Your age can affect the amount of hormones in your body; for example, as we get older, we produce less estrogen.
 This can lead to a lighter and shorter period.
 However, if a woman has a polyp or fibroid in her uterus, she may experience heavier bleeding for a longer number of days.

-Women who use birth control pills often have shorter periods with lighter flow.
+Those of us who use birth control pills often have shorter periods with a lighter flow.
 Traditional pill packs feature several “non-active” or placebo pills that trigger your period.
-Even before the advent of pills like Seasonale that were specifically designed to allow women to skip their periods, many women would skip taking the non-active pills to avoid having their period during inconvenient times.
+Women can prevent their periods by skipping the placebo pills and diving right into a new pack, or they can take a medication like Seasonale, which is specifically designed to allow women to avoid the majority of their periods.

-Since the introduction of Seasonale in 2003, scads of new birth control pill formulations have come onto the market that allow you to skip your period.
-And when you do have a period, you can have a lighter, shorter one.
+Since the introduction of Seasonale in 2003, scads of new birth control pill formulas have come onto the market that allow you to skip most of your periods.
+And when you do eventually have a period on these medications, you can have a lighter, shorter one.